bjarnig/Wildfires/README.md

 # Wildfires
-An experimentation for generatic scores for the WFSCollider System:
+An small repository for generatic scores for the WFSCollider System:

 https://github.com/GameOfLife/WFSCollider/